 - Will they work on a no win no fee basis or are will you have to pay a lot of money up front to use the services of their employment solicitors?

-- Are there any example cases on their website? (for an example of what I mean check out this employment law solicitors in Cheshire Crewe).
+- Are there any example cases on their website?

 When to Work with Employment Law Solicitors